-The Environmental Earth Science track addresses areas such as environmental management, geologic hazards, and groundwater contamination; the General Earth Science track focuses on understanding the earth system in a more general way and is appropriate for those interested in elementary or secondary school teaching.
+The Environmental Earth Science track addresses areas such as environmental management, geologic hazards, and groundwater contamination; the General Earth Science track is appropriate for those interested in elementary or secondary school teaching.
 In addition to formal coursework, independent studies and internships offer students the opportunity to integrate field, laboratory, technical writing, and/or computer skills in the investigation of environmental or earth science questions.

-The department also offers minors in geographic information systems (GIS), geomorphology and hydrogeology.
+The department also offers minors in geographic information systems (GIS), geomorphology, hydrogeology and sustainable energy studies.
 The GIS minor enables students to apply their earth science education to environmental problems using an advanced computer modeling system.
 The Geomorphology minor strengthens a student's ability to observe, measure, and analyze earth-surface processes and landforms.
 The Hydrogeology minor will be especially helpful to those anticipating future involvement in water resource and pollution projects.
+The sustainable energy studies minor evaluates alternative energy sources.